 You May Qualify for Legal Assistance

-Filing your claim through a Social Security attorney makes you 2x more likely to get approved on your first try.
+Filing your claim through a Social Security attorney makes you 3x more likely to get approved on your first try.
 On March 17, the SSA announced it would close all office locations to the public temporarily due to coronavirus.
 As a result, it’s now impossible for you to apply for disability in person.
-It likely also means a much longer wait time to get approved for much-needed monthly benefits.
-Right now, legal representation is the fastest and easiest way to get approved for the most benefits you’re rightfully owed!
+It likely also means a much longer wait time to get much-needed monthly benefits.
+Right now, legal representation is the fastest and easiest way to get the most benefits you deserve!

-Since all disability attorneys work on contingency, if you’re not approved, your lawyer gets paid $0.
+Since all disability attorneys work on contingency, if you don’t win benefits, your lawyer gets paid $0.
 And if your case wins, then you’ll only pay a small, one-time fee.